sradics/digital-garden/_notes/Team Genius.md

 ---
 The effect is even stronger when team members are working on tasks they enjoy. — location: [1843](kindle://book?action=open&asin=B00OG8AXKO&location=1843) ^ref-15861

 ---
+group members.
+They do not want to hold the group back, especially when the group is working on a conjunctive — location: [1914](kindle://book?action=open&asin=B00OG8AXKO&location=1914) ^ref-43817

+---
+in comparison with working alone, team members show as much as a 50 percent increase in performance during teamwork because they do not want to let their teammates — location: [1916](kindle://book?action=open&asin=B00OG8AXKO&location=1916) ^ref-64544

+---
+The effect is even stronger when team members are working on tasks they — location: [1917](kindle://book?action=open&asin=B00OG8AXKO&location=1917) ^ref-14208

+---
 being part of a team taking on a task in which our own participation makes an obvious contribution can bring out the best in us.
 Compensatory tasks feature group members who average their individual contributions. — location: [1845](kindle://book?action=open&asin=B00OG8AXKO&location=1845) ^ref-58014